 “What I know of and have experienced in the North is only the tip of the iceberg.
-More horrendous persecutions toward Christians are still occurring in the North.
-And the regime does not tolerate any religion other than their own which reveres (the Kim dynasty).
+More horrendous persecutions of Christians are still occurring in the North.
+And the regime does not tolerate any religion other than its own, which reveres (the Kim dynasty).

 To read more stories like this, sign up for ICC’s free monthly magazine.